 How can healthy exercise be harm my body?

 Low back pain and sciatica has been said to affect around 40% of runners.
-The sciatic nerve travels from the low back down the back of the legs into the feet.
+The sciatic nerve travels from the low back down the back of the legs into the feet, which can be what causes sciatica to flare-up.
 The nerve is so large that runners can’t avoid affecting it in some way.
 Running involves a lot of pelvic motion and if that motion is restricted by stuck joints or if there is issue with the muscles, such as spasming or tightness, then you are at a much higher risk of irritating the sciatic nerve.
 Piriformis syndrome is contraction of the piriformis muscle usually due to an unbalanced pelvis.
 Correcting the imbalance and stretching the muscles of the pelvis is recommended.
 If you’re a runner, it should be priority that you keep your body balanced.
 Not only will an unbalanced pelvis cause back issues but also hip, knee, and/or foot/ankle problems.

 Sciatica treatments that may work for you.